 - A writing sample, which could be a chapter of your dissertation or a published conference paper (English only).

-- Scanned copies of the Three-Member Advisory Committee certificate with start date, and Ph.D. thesis title in Greek with English translation*.
+- Scanned copy of the Three-Member Advisory Committee certificate with start date, and Ph.D. thesis title in Greek with English translation*.

 - An official letter of invitation from the U.S. institution you plan to attend.